Implementing PLD in Foundation

 How to Screen & Track with PLD

-Within Term 1, conduct pre-literacy targeted teaching and screening.
-The screening reviews student phonemic awareness, phonological awareness and alphabet sounds skill development.
+Within each term, conduct targeted teaching and screening.
+The screening reviews student phonological awareness and alphabet knowledge which will impact later reading and spelling development.
 Scores are entered into the Tracking Sheets.

 2: Enter the results into the PLD Tracking Sheets